doubleppereira/libertad/README.md

 ## How to use it?

-The libertad API provides you with some decorators but beore you can use these decorators you are required to create them using a factory named `getDecorators`.
+The libertad API provides you with some decorators but before you can use these decorators you are required to create them using a factory named `getDecorators`.

 The `getDecorators` factory needs an instance of the Redux `Store` and